 In an earlier report on Moving NC Forward, WRAL mentioned the ties to Nexus Strategies but omitted it in their most recent publication.

 — WRAL NEWS in NC (@WRAL) June 30, 2017

 Nexus Strategies was founded by Scott Falmlen, the former executive director of the North Carolina Democratic Party (1999-2005).
 Neither WRAL report mentions this key detail.

-Falmlen was, and still is as of the latest 2017 filings, the “Custodian of Books” for Cooper for North Carolina committee.
-The Cooper for NC committee’s 2017 mid year filings show that Falmlen’s Nexus Strategies has been paid $106,681.95 over around 20 installments.
+Falmlen was and still is as of the latest 2017 filings, the “Custodian of Books” for Cooper for North Carolina committee.
+The Cooper for NC committee’s 2017 mid-year filings shows that Falmlen’s Nexus Strategies has been paid $106,681.95 over around 20 installments.

 Another point WRAL does not include beyond Scott Falmlen’s involvement with Moving NC Forward goes back to 2012.
-That year, a NC Democratic Party staffer filed a bombshell sexual harassment claim against former executive director, Jay Parmley.
-According to WRAL’s own report, the accuser contacted Scott Falmlen, who then downplayed the accusers claims.
+That year, an NC Democratic Party staffer filed a bombshell sexual harassment claim against former executive director, Jay Parmley.
+According to WRAL’s own report, the accuser contacted Scott Falmlen, who then downplayed the accuser’s claims.

 I will be questioning the hilarious hypocrisy of a partisan, dark money, #BlueprintNC non-profit questioning the Lt.
 Governor's studio created through legal donations by a non-profit.

 Also, WRAL is not off the hook either.